-As the Covid curve flattens and infection rates retreat, Australians are slowly returning to work in offices… but not as we know them.
+With the Covid curve flattened and infection rates retreating, Australians are slowly returning to work in offices… but not as we know them.

 Businesses failing to follow strict new hygiene protocols could face embarrassing Covid PR disasters and contribute to a second wave; the cost of which could be financially terminal for already struggling businesses.